-The German non-profit organization IJP – International Journalists’ Programmes – hereby announces its twentieth bursary in 2019 for journalists from Germany and the five Nordic countries: Denmark, Finland, Iceland, Norway and Sweden.
+The German non-profit organization IJP – International Journalists’ Programmes – hereby announces its twenty-fifth bursary in 2024 for journalists from Germany and the five Nordic countries: Denmark, Finland, Iceland, Norway and Sweden.
 In 2015 the exchange with the Baltic countries Estonia, Latvia, and Lithuania was was also included.

-Up to eleven German and eleven Nordic / Baltic journalists in total will have the opportunity to work for a media outlet in the respective other country from March to May 2019.
+Up to eleven German and eleven Nordic / Baltic journalists in total will have the opportunity to work for a media outlet in the respective other country in 2024.

-Journalists from all six countries, who join the German-Northern European Scholarship, gain personal experience and professional insight of the political landscape, the economy, and of the everyday life in the host country.
-Participants from the Northern countries meet opinion- and decision-makers in Germany, the largest country in the European Union.
+Journalists from all countries, who are granted the German-Northern European Scholarship, gain personal experience and professional insight of the political landscape, the economy, and of the everyday life in the host country.
+Participants from the Northern countries meet opinion leaders and decision makers in Germany, the largest country in the European Union.
 The programme is funded by the Auswärtiges Amt (Foreign Office of the German Federal Government), by the foreign ministries of the Nordic countries and by a small circle of private sponsors.

 Each scholar will receive a single payment of 3,800 Euro to cover a part of travel expenses, accommodation and personal expenses during their stay in Germany.
 Additional costs should be paid by each scholar.
 Payment for the work in Germany is up to the individual media and cannot be expected.

 The application is open to any journalist from the Nordic or the Baltic countries aged between 18 and 45, working for any print, radio or TV media (employed or freelancer).
 The applicant should have some knowledge of the German language, although fluent German is not expected.
 At least workable knowledge of English is essential.